Voting in a Polling Station

 We have endeavoured to ensure that all polling stations across the city are accessible by ramp or elevator to wheelchair and mobility scooter users.
 Every station is also equipped with at least one wheelchair accessible polling booth.

 Once inside the polling station, there are clear instructions on how to vote, in both written and picture formats.
 Polling Station staff are trained to offer impartial guidance and maintain a stress free environment throughout the day.
 There are also a number of additional ways in which an elector can receive support.
+An audible ballot paper is available for the September 2023 Brooklands by-election.
 Please speak to a member of staff if you require any of the following:

 - Tactile Voting Device (which attaches to a ballot paper to allow blind or partially sighted voters to mark their ballot paper with or without assistance)